Friday's matchup for the Western Massachusetts Division IV championship is not your traditional battle of unbeatens.

 "We ended last year strong, which escalated the level of work in the offseason," Jewell said.
 "I had more players invested in this season and the future of the program."

 Despite Wahconah's history of recent postseason success and Agawam's lack thereof, Wahconah coach Gary Campbell Jr. said his team is not taking the upstart Brownies lightly.

 "Agawam's a good, good school with an excellent running back and a big, tall quarterback," Campbell said.

 The key to success for the Warriors is to stop that running back, Stephen Comee, and quarterback Mike Vecchiarelli.
 The duo showed how explosive they can be, bringing their team back from a 17-8 fourth-quarter deficit to pull out a 29-23 victory last Friday over Northampton.

 The pair accounted for three touchdowns during the 21-point fourth quarter, with Vecchiarelli running and throwing for a score.
 Comee added a 31-yard kick return as well.
-Even with strong performances from his stars, Jewell said his team is not a two-man show.

 "Offense in my eyes has to be a team effort.
 The offensive line has been working extremely well together, while Comee, Vecchiarelli, [Joshua] Flynn and [Giovanni] Russo have made big plays throughout the season," he said.